 - Certificate preparatory course 2 GCP (6 hours) (all) – also useful for other jobs

-- Academics read, sign and include “Data use and publications”.
+- Academics please sign, scan and send the document “Data use and publications”.

-You are responsible for your own funding but we will be involved in the application.
+You are responsible for your own funding but we will be involved in the application process.

 We often have volunteering opportunities in Europe or in Africa.
-Volunteers make invaluable contributions to the research and are a treasured resource.
+Volunteers make invaluable contributions and are a treasured resource.
 Should you wish to volunteer your time with BRIGHT you may be asked to assist our work through:

 - undertaking research support or research tasks